NAUMathStat/seminars/acgtCurrent.md

 Note that talks are listed in reverse chronological order.

-### Graphic braid groups and tilings, part 3
+### On graphic arrangement groups

-**Date:** October 1
+**Date:** October 22

 **Speaker:** Michael Falk (NAU)

-**Abstract:** One can associate to a graph G a natural (sub)quotient of the full braid group.
-We will define this notion, and illustrate how the symmetry group of the isosceles right triangle tiling of the plane arises in this way.
-In part 2 I defined the graphic full braid group associated with a graph.
-In part 3 we'll work out an example together, arriving at an interesting answer, and proceed to an open problem concerning GAGs.
+**Abstract:** A simple graph determines a "graphic hyperplane arrangement," the complement of which is a "partial configuration space," whose fundamental group is a "GAG" (graphic arrangement group) or graphic pure braid group.
+This is a natural quotient of the pure braid group, with generators corresponding to edges of the graph and relations arising from 3- and 4-cliques.
+Not so much is known in general about these groups.
+We'll state a theorem and present an example supporting a conjecture that GAGs are isomorphic to subgroups of direct products of pure braid groups.
+(Joint work with Dan Cohen.)